AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/configuring-branches.md

 ## Additional Branches {#additional-branches}

-A single `master` branch may suffice for very simple projects, but in most cases, a more complex branching strategy will be required.
-Many customers follow a process where day-to-day development activities are performed on a branch called `develop` and the develop branch is merged into the `master` branch when it is time for a deployment.
+A single `main` branch may suffice for very simple projects, but in most cases, a more complex branching strategy will be required.
+Many customers follow a process where day-to-day development activities are performed on a branch called `develop` and the develop branch is merged into the `main` branch when it is time for a deployment.

->[!NOTE]
+>[!TIP]
 >
->To view the common git commands, see the [Git Cheat Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet).
+>To view common git commands, see the [Git Cheat Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet).